bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 You may want to use the [World Cup summary data](https://www.foxsports.com/soccer/fifa-world-cup/history) on Fox Sports to check your math as you go.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/pHkwTDmFG4moZNJWy/64uEYwk5AxxRxE).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals

 After you have completed the requirements, create a new file called `stretch.js` and practice with Array methods more.